2ndSightLab/ai-tracker/fixed.md

 6/11/2026 9:30 PM

+🟢 reallizing i need a separate list for resources - adding.

 🟢 Renmoving unneccessary comments.
 AGAIN.
 Lots of files have mammoth comment blocks agian and in/out comments that the model deosn't want to remove for some reason even though the requirements explicitly say not to add those.

 🟢 Trying to add rename functionality to rename entries in list to differnet names because somewhere the program is loading the wrong data into lists.
 I can't tell acocunt types from accounts because they ahve the same name.
 So while trying to fix that I asked to add a missing rename fucntion which shoudl be available for any item.
 Instead of reusign the existing type code tried to add duplicate code.
 AGAIN.